AlexVachon/rambot/README.md

 ### **Description**

 Rambot is a versatile and configurable web scraping framework designed to automate data extraction from web pages.
 It provides an intuitive structure for managing different scraping modes, handling browser automation, and logging.
-It also includes a powerful HTTP request handling function enhancing Rambot’s capabilities for web scraping and data retrieval from APIs
+It also includes a powerful HTTP request handling function enhancing Rambot’s capabilities for web scraping and data retrieval from APIs.

-This framework is ideal for web automation, data collection, and structured scraping tasks that require flexibility and reliability. 🚀
+Rambot is ideal for web automation, data collection, and structured scraping tasks that require flexibility and reliability. 🚀

 ### **Installation**